kivattt/kivaserverutils/README.md

 ![Example chat](images/chatexample.png)

 ## Features
-- Improved player chat, with colors, nicknames and pronouns aswell as red usernames for OP players\
+- Improved player chat, with colors, nicknames and pronouns aswell as red usernames for OP players
+- Player teleport request commands
-- Adds spawn and home commands\
+- Adds spawn and home commands
-- Adds a stricter mob cap which allows mobs to be enabled for servers without lag\
+- Adds a stricter mob cap which allows mobs to be enabled for servers without lag
-- Improved logging for chests and crates, see items being taken/added\
+- Improved logging for chests and crates, see items being taken/added
-- Fixes 100% CPU usage on 1 core\
+- Fixes 100% CPU usage on 1 core
 - Explosions (TNT, Creepers, Dynamite etc.) don't break chests/crates.
-(Configurable!)\
+(Configurable!)
-- Improved logging for players throwing dynamite\
+- Improved logging for players throwing dynamite
-- Region protection to prevent griefing of specific areas
+- [Region protection](https://www.youtube.com/watch?v=HaCgemz3Sus) to prevent griefing of specific areas
 - Adds a [restrictive mode](#restrictive-mode) that prevents players from breaking/placing blocks, interacting with chests etc.
 - Adds the ability to mute players from chat